Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Results

-Using Equation~\ref{eq:finalintensity}, we dissect the photoemission maps for both excitons, $S_1$ and $S_2$, in order to understand the influence of each contributing factor.
-Since---in this case---both excitons only involve transitions from the highest valence to the lowest conduction band, the sums over $v$ and $c$ in Equation~\ref{eq:finalintensity} collapse.
+Using Eq.~\ref{eq:finalintensity}, we dissect the photoemission maps for both excitons, $S_1$ and $S_2$, in order to understand the influence of each contributing factor.
+Since---in this case---both excitons only involve transitions from the highest valence to the lowest conduction band, the sums over $v$ and $c$ in Eq.~\ref{eq:finalintensity} collapse.
 Consequently, we are left with a single product of $|\mathcal{F}[\xi]|^2$, $\delta_E$ and $|X|^2$, involving only wave functions from the lowest conduction band, energies of the highest valence band and BSE transition coefficients from the highest valence band to the lowest conduction band.
-Figure~\ref{fig:composition} shows these three factors, as well as the full photoemission maps, for the two excitons in row~(a) ($S_1$) and row~(b) ($S_2$), respectively.
-The direction of the pump polarization is indicated in the rightmost columns.
+Fig.~\ref{fig:composition} shows these three factors, as well as the full photoemission maps, for the two excitons in row~(a) ($S_1$) and row~(b) ($S_2$), respectively.
+The direction of the pump polarization is indicated in the rightmost column.
 For both excitons $S_1$ and $S_2$, the triangular patterns are generated by the $\delta_E$ factor, with $|\mathcal{F}[\xi]|^2$ only leading to slight modifications.
-The maps in the first two columns, $|\mathcal{F}[\xi]|^2$ and $\delta_E$, are very similar between the two different excitons $S_1$ and $S_2$, with minor differences arising due to the different photoelectron kinetic energies (23.9~eV for $S_1$ and 24.8~eV for $S_2$).
-Therefore, the additional multiplication with the BSE eigenvector can at most lead to intensity changes within the area of the horseshoes.
-As can be seen from the third column, the BSE eigenvectors of the two excitons differ, leading to the differences in their respective photoemission maps (rightmost column of Figure~\ref{fig:composition}).
+The maps in the first two columns, $|\mathcal{F}[\xi]|^2$ and $\delta_E$, are very similar between the two excitons $S_1$ and $S_2$, with minor differences arising due to the unequal photoelectron kinetic energies (23.9~eV for $S_1$ and 24.8~eV for $S_2$).
+Since all other areas already have vanishing intensity, the additional multiplication with the BSE eigenvector can at most lead to intensity differences within the area of the horseshoes.
+As can be seen from the third column, the BSE eigenvectors of the two excitons differ, leading to the differences in their respective photoemission maps (rightmost column of Fig.~\ref{fig:composition}).
 In the following, those differences are inspected more closely.